Monkbreh/MHFU-Texture-Port/README.md

 # MHFU-Texture-Port

 Repo for MHFU Texture Port
+- **This is not an upscale project**

-- Replaces low res textures with higher res ones from the ps2 titles dos/G/Frontier.
+- Replaces low res textures with higher res textures from the ps2 titles dos/G/Frontier.
 (Mainly Dos)
 - Higher res UI textures are ported from the iOS release of mhfu

-**This is not an upscale project**

 - Languages and button layouts are included.
 - Support for FUC
 - All map areas areas textures are replaced